Team Genius

 The best airport lounge credit cards in Canada

-Our Gold award for the #1 airport lounge credit card in Canada goes to the American Express Platinum Card, which has the most extensive airport lounge access of any credit card – access that includes unlimited free lounge entrance for yourself and one guest.
+Our Gold award for the #1 airport lounge credit card in Canada goes to The Platinum Card, which has the most extensive airport lounge access of any credit card – access that includes unlimited free lounge entrance for yourself and one guest.

 And our Bronze award goes to the CIBC Aeroplan Visa Infinite Privilege Card, which has extensive airport lounge access and one of the most impressive insurance packages available.

-Canada's #1 best lounge access credit card: American Express Platinum® Card
+Canada's #1 best lounge access credit card: The Platinum® Card

 2.7 Genius Rating